griguris/kepler/README.md

 # kepler_barrels
 Python and Kepler's Wine Barrel Problem

-Preview the notebook by clicking on kepler.ipnb file in repository,
+Preview the notebook by clicking on kepler.ipynb file in repository,

 OR